MicrosoftDocs/win32/desktop-src/uxguide/win-dialog-box.md

 ### Don't show this &lt;item&gt; again

 -   **Consider using a Don't show this &lt;item&gt; again option to allow users to suppress a recurring dialog box, only if there isn't a better alternative.** It is better always to show the dialog if users really need it, or simply eliminate it if they don't.
--   **Use this specific phrasing—replace &lt;item&gt; with the specific item.** For example, Don't show this reminder again.
+-   **Use this specific phrasing replace &lt;item&gt; with the specific item.** For example, Don't show this reminder again.
 When referring to a dialog box in general, use Don't show this message again.
 -   **Clearly indicate when user input will be used for future default values** by adding the following sentence under the option: Your selections will be used by default in the future.
 -   **Don't select the option by default.
-If the dialog box really should be displayed only once, do so without asking.** Don't use this option as an excuse to annoy users—make sure the default behavior isn't annoying.
+If the dialog box really should be displayed only once, do so without asking.** Don't use this option as an excuse to annoy users make sure the default behavior isn't annoying.

 **Incorrect:**